-Google Workspace for Education offers two categories of Google services:
+Google Workspace for Education offers 2 categories of Google services:

-Google Workspace for Education administrators determine which Google services their users can access, and are required to provide or obtain consent for the use of the services by their minor users.
-When a school obtains appropriate consent, Additional Services that allow it, such as YouTube, Maps, and Blogger, can be used without age restrictions by Google Workspace for Education users.
+Google Workspace for Education administrators decide which Google services their users can access.
+Admins must provide or obtain consent for the use of the services by their minor users.
+When a school obtains appropriate consent, users can access some Additional Services without age restrictions.

 Important changes to Additional Services